swathi-manda/SingleMoleculeSimulations-SPASM/README.md

 # SPASM
 This repository contains **SPASM** (Software for Precise Analysis of Single Molecules) and accompanying files referenced in "Computational Tool for Ensemble Averaging of Single-Molecule Data."
-Thomas J. Blackwell, W. Tom Stump, Sarah R. Clippinger, and Michael J. Greenberg.
+Thomas J. Blackwell, W. Tom Stump, Sarah R. Clippinger, and Michael J. Greenberg https://www.biorxiv.org/content/10.1101/2020.08.10.241752v1.

 **SPASM** is a MATLAB-based computational tool for generating ensemble averages of single-molecule data.